nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/setup_en.md

   - Shows where your shipscout/player is going vs selected planet
 ## Installation Procedures

-Make sure a copy of the Manual world is in the lib/world directory of your clientside installation.
+Make sure a copy of the Manual world is in the lib/world directory of your client-side installation.

 ### Optional install:
 1. Open the link in [Optional Software](#optional-software) or [here](https://outerwildsmods.com/mod-manager/)